 Essential Arrival Tips

-This guide covers what to do before and after landing at Luanda’s new international airport: required documents, internet/SIM, money, and transport into the city — so your arrival is smooth and stress-free.
+This page covers what to do before and after landing at Luanda’s new international airport, so your arrival feels more organised, practical and stress-free.

 Make sure your passport is: